JupiterLikeThePlanet/Twitter-Bot-2/README.md

 - To test to see if this works, go to terminal and type, `node index.js`.
 Check your twitter feed to see that it works.
 Check console for logs or errors.

+## Launching to Heroku

+- If you don't have one, get a heroku account [here](https://devcenter.heroku.com/articles/heroku-cli) and follow the install instructions
+- In the terminal, type `heroku login` and press any key to be taken to the web browser to login OR If you’d prefer to stay in the CLI to enter your credentials, you may run `heroku login -i`

 ### And that's where I leave you.
 Feel free to continue on from there using the twit documentation to expand on other twitter api features.

 <hr>